opencontainers/image-spec/image-index.md

     - [`application/vnd.oci.image.manifest.v1+json`](manifest.md)

-    Manifest lists concerned with portability SHOULD use one of the above media types.
+    Image indexes concerned with portability SHOULD use one of the above media types.
     Future versions of the spec MAY use a different mediatype (i.e. a new versioned format).
     An encountered `mediaType` that is unknown SHOULD be safely ignored.